polterguy/polterguy.github.io/dashboard/machine-learning/index.md

 ## Training snippets

-Magic supports fine tuning your own machine learning model, but we recommend using RAG for 99% of our clients.
+Magic uses RAG for your machine learning model, which we recommend for 99% of our clients.
 RAG is much less expensive, and most of the time also much more accurate.
 RAG works by using OpenAI's embeddings API to create embeddings for your training snippets, for then to create embeddings for questions asked towards your type.

 This allows us to use _"AI search"_ to find training snippets relevant to the question asked, for then to pass this as _"context data"_ to OpenAI to answer questions.